 How You Can Help

 You can donate unopened, current-dated, commercially packaged food to the Bigfork Food Bank.
 The food bank welcomes purchased food items as well as produce from local gardens and orchards.
-Household essentials such as toilet paper and paper towels are welcome also, as long as they are unopened.
+Household essentials such as toilet paper, cleaning supplies, and paper towels are welcome also, as long as they are unopened.

 Donate Time and Effort

 If you’d like to volunteer your time and talents, the food bank can always use a hand.
 Volunteers work on regularly scheduled distribution days and at other times throughout the month, when food needs sorting, shelving, or repackaging.
 Please contact us to find a time when you can help.